Tallahassee, Florida: 1900–99

 Tallahassee was also active in protest during the civil rights era.
 The Tallahassee bus boycott was a citywide boycott in Tallahassee, Florida that sought to end racial segregation in the employment and seating arrangements of city buses.
-On May 26, 1956, Wilhelmina Jakes and Carrie Patterson, two Florida A&M University students, were arrested by the Tallahassee Police Department for "placing themselves in a position to incite a riot".
+On May 26, 1956, Florida A&M University students Wilhelmina Jakes and Carrie Patterson were arrested by the Tallahassee Police Department for "placing themselves in a position to incite a riot".
 Robert Saunders, representing the NAACP, and Rev. C. K. Steele began talks with city authorities while the local African-American community started boycotting the city's buses.
 The Inter-Civic Council ended the boycott on December 22, 1956.
 On January 7, 1957, the City Commission repealed the bus-franchise segregation clause because of the United States Supreme Court ruling Browder v.
 Gayle (1956).
-In the 1960s there was a movement to transfer the capital to Orlando, closer to the state's growing population centers.
+In the 1960s, there was a movement to transfer the capital to Orlando, closer to the state's growing population centers.
 That movement was defeated; the 1970s saw a long-term commitment by the state to the capital city, with the construction of the new capitol complex and preservation of the old Florida State Capitol building.

 In 1970, the Census Bureau reported the city's population as 74.0% white and 25.4% black.
 In 1971, the city elected James R. Ford to the 5-member City Commission, and he became the city's first African-American mayor in 1972 (commissioners rotated into the position serving a one-year term).

-Bobby Bowden became the head coach of Florida State Seminoles football in 1976, and turned Tallahassee into a city dominated by college football, Bowden became very successful very quickly at Florida State.
-By his second year, Bowden had to deny many rumors that he would leave for another job; the team went 9–2, compared to the four wins total in the three seasons before Bowden.
+Bobby Bowden became the head coach of Florida State Seminoles football in 1976, and turned Tallahassee into a city dominated by college football.
+Bowden became very successful very quickly at Florida State.
+By his second year, Bowden had to deny rumors that he would leave for another job; the team went 9–2, compared to the four wins total in the three seasons before Bowden.
 During 34 years as head coach he had only one losing season–his first, in 1976.

-In 1977 the 22-story high-rise Capitol building, designed by architect Edward Durell Stone, was completed.
-It is now (2021) the third-tallest state capitol building in the United States.
-In 1978 the Old Capitol, directly in front of the new capitol, was scheduled for demolition, but state officials decided to keep the Old Capitol as a museum.
+In 1977, the 22-story high-rise Capitol building, designed by architect Edward Durell Stone, was completed.
+Since 2021, it has been the third-tallest state capitol building in the United States.
+In 1978, the Old Capitol, directly in front of the new Capitol, was scheduled for demolition, but state officials decided to keep it as a museum.
 In 1986, Jack McLean served as mayor, the second African-American to hold the position.

 2000–present

 Tallahassee was the center of world attention for six weeks during the 2000 United States Presidential election recount, which involved numerous rulings by the Florida Secretary of State and the Florida Supreme Court.

-In 2016, the city suffered a direct hit by Hurricane Hermine, causing about 80% of the city proper to lose power, including Florida State University, and knocking down many trees.
+Tallahassee has been impacted by many natural disasters, including a direct hit by Hurricane Hermine, which caused about 80% of the city proper to lose power, including Florida State University; Hurricane Michael in 2018; and two EF2 tornadoes in 2024.

-In 2018, the city suffered another natural disaster when Hurricane Michael hit the panhandle.

 Geography

+The approximate coordinates for the City of Tallahassee is located at 30°27′18″N 84°15′12″W.